paulushub/SandAssists/Development/Readme.txt

 1. Iris - Free Syntax Highlighter
    Url: http://duartes.org/iris/
    Used By: This is used by the code coloring Sandcastle Custom Components
-   Comment: We recompiled to add signature (signing).
+   Comment: We recompiled to add strong name (signing).

 2. ...